 4. Check the Windows Audio Services are Enabled

-- Click OK to close the window.
+- Click OK to save the changes and close the window.

-- Then double-click Windows Endpoint Audio Builder to open the properties window for it.
+- Then double-click Windows Endpoint Audio Builder.

 - Press the Next button to open the list of restore points.

-6. Factory Reset Windows
+6. Factory reset Windows

-Those are some resolutions that will probably fix the “No audio output” error when Windows can’t find audio device hardware.
+That’s it!
+These are some resolutions that should fix the No audio output error when Windows can’t find audio device hardware.